 All of Dr. Everson's office hours during summer semester will take place via Zoom.
-Dr. Everson will have her office hours on Wednesdays (9-11 a.m.) and by appointment.
+Dr. Everson will have her office hours on Fridays (11 a.m. - 1 p.m.) and by appointment.
 We can be very flexible as far as Zoom meetings are concerned this summer.
 If you want to arrange a time to talk through Zoom, please reach out via email so this can be arranged.
 The instructor will respond to email as quickly as possible, no later than 24 hours after the email has been sent.